nguyentankdb17/Child_Mind_Institute/Approach1_Classifier/README.md

 *Note that the notebook we submitted is different from the one in this GitHub repository.
 In this repository, we aim to specifically demonstrate our approach step by step.
 However, all the metrics and outputs in both notebooks are identical.*

+This document serves to explain our approach.
+For detailed information about the code and outputs, please refer to the [notebook](approach1_classifier.ipynb) located in the same folder.
+To execute this notebook, simply click the Open in Kaggle button at the top-left corner of the notebook.

 ## 1. The reason for choosing this approach
 The goal of this competition is to predict from this data a participant's Severity Impairment Index (`sii`), a standard measure of problematic internet use.
 According to the problem description, this is a multiclass categorical classification task with outputs ranging from 0 to 3: 0 for None, 1 for Mild, 2 for Moderate, and 3 for Severe.
 Given this structure, our first approach was to use a classifier method to predict the test data, specifically implementing a Random Forest Classifier.